Spatchcock Smoked Chicken: No More Rubbery Skin

 To defeat rubbery skin, you must attack moisture.

-• Baking Powder: Add a small amount of aluminum-free baking powder to your rub.
-It alters the pH of the skin, promoting the Maillard Reaction (browning).
+- Baking Powder: Add a small amount of aluminum-free baking powder to your rub.
+It changes the pH of the skin and helps it brown.

-• Higher Heat: Do not smoke chicken at 225°F. Smoke it at 300°F - 325°F. Chicken is lean and doesn’t have the tough collagen of a brisket; it doesn’t need “Low and Slow.”
+- Higher Heat: Do not smoke chicken at 225°F. Smoke it at 300°F to 325°F. Chicken is lean.
+It doesn’t have the tough collagen of a brisket.
+It doesn’t need “Low and Slow.”
 The higher heat is required to crisp the skin.

 Use a mild wood like Apple or Cherry.
-Pull the bird when the breast hits 160°F (carryover cooking will bring it to the safe 165°F mark) and the thighs are at 175°F. You will have juicy meat and skin that crackles when you bite it.
+Pull the bird when the breast hits 160°F. Carryover cooking will bring it to the safe 165°F mark.
+The thighs should be at 175°F. You will have juicy meat and skin that crackles when you bite it.